apache/fury-site/docs/start/index.md

 Object Serialization uses xlang mode for portable cross-language data.
 Java, Python, C++, Go, Rust, Scala, and Kotlin also offer native mode for same-runtime data.
-Use [Choose a Format](../introduction/choose-a-format.md) when the product choice is not yet clear.
+Use [Choose a Format](../introduction/choose-a-format.md) when you have not yet chosen a format.